ibrahimahmed1998/ibrahimahmed1998/README.md

 Microsoft Dynamics 365 CRM Developer with 3+ years of hands‑on experience delivering reliable CRM solutions: customization, plugins, Power Platform automation, data migration, and secure integrations.
 I focus on reducing manual effort, improving data quality and making CRM systems work smoothly with external services and core banking systems.

-(Extracted from my CV — experience at Netways, Proart Consulting, and Banque Misr.)

----

 ## 🚀 What I’m doing now

 * 🔭 Building backend integrations and CRM customizations (Dynamics 365 CE).
 * 🌱 Expanding full‑stack skills and modernizing solutions using .NET and Power Platform.
 * 🤝 Open to collaboration on enterprise apps and CRM automation projects.

----

 ## 🧰 Tech stack & tools